If you’re considering a Bull Terrier as a pet, you may be wondering,

 The sad news is that idiopathic aggression is extremely difficult to treat.

-Because there is no known cause for the aggression, any treatment that is applied is generally unsuccessful.
+Because there is no known cause for the aggression, any treatment applied is generally unsuccessful.

 The condition can become challenging to manage, and sadly, most dogs with the condition are euthanized for the safety of the humans around them.